 When serious conflicts arise, you may want to consult a third-party consultant, a mediator or an attorney to bring an unbiased opinion into the mix.
 The partnership agreement should address when outside resources should be brought in to reduce internal conflict.

 Have a plan in place in the event that a partner wants to leave the company, passes away, or faces life events, such as divorce or bankruptcy, that could negatively impact the company.
 Include these provisions in the partnership agreement from the beginning.
 It is also important to consider what will happen to the business in case of a merger or acquisition, buy out, or simply selling to another entrepreneur.
 Determine how assets will be liquidated or ownership will be transferred if it becomes necessary to wind down the business.

 Starting a business or adding a new partner?
-The lawyers at Perry, Bundy, Plyler and Long LLP can help draft and negotiate a partnership agreement that benefits both the partners and and the business alike.
+The Monroe, NC business attorneys at Perry, Bundy, Plyler and Long LLP can help draft and negotiate a partnership agreement that benefits both the partners and and the business alike.
 Give us a call at 704-289-2519 to schedule an appointment with one of our attorneys.